 Nature-lovers will appreciate the volcanic rock formation that lines Nampula’s vast horizon as well as the nearby Chocas Mar, a long sandy beach about 40km north of the island across the Mossuril Bay and Cabaceiras.

-Cruise guests can expect loads of exciting shore excursions arranged by MSC which can be booked on board the ship.
-Here is what you can expect:
+Cruise guests can expect loads of exciting shore excursions arranged by MSC which can be booked on board the ship, but these do regularly change, so be sure to check with your cruise consultant what is available.
+Here is what has been available in the past:

 Before Vasco de Gama visited in 1498, the island was an Arab port and boat building centre.
 The Portuguese then established the island as a port and naval base in 1507 and the fortified city of Mozambique became a trading post on the route to India.
 During the 16th century this portuguese settlement became the capital of Portuguese East Africa.
 The name of the island came from the sultan Ali Musa Mbiki at the time of Vasco da Gama.
 This name was then taken by the mainland country which is modern day Mozambique and the island was renamed Ilha de Mozambique.